ezioo2310/eulerian-magnification/README.md

             amplification=50,
             pyramid_levels=3
     )
 `freq_min` and `freq_max` specify the frequency in hertz that will be amplified. `amplification` specifies how much that signal will be amplified.

+OR the second version of Linear EVM which is better:

+    #Go inside the evm.py script, change the parameters of the __main__ block
+    #and from the command line, run

+    python evm.py

+`low` and `high` specify the corresponding frequencies. `filt` specifies which temporal filter to use (choices are 'ideal' and 'butter'). `level` specificies the number of levels in the pyramid and `amplification` the amount of amplification of the frequency band determined by `low` and `high`. `rgb` determines wheteher we use RGB images or not. `custom` specifies whether we would like to use custom video loading; we use this depending on if we would like to use cropped video sequence; if we want to use it, we have to manually set the pixel range that determines the cut image.

 It can take a while to find the best parameters for a specific video.
 To help with that there is the show_frequencies function::